washingtonyachtclub/documents/WYC_Policies.md

 Know the check-out procedures.

 ##### Practical Skills
-Rig and derig the testing boat for the class, demonstrate basic sailing ability, docking, a man overboard, and perform a wet capsize in at least 3 knots of wind.
+Rig and derig the testing boat for the class, demonstrate basic sailing ability, docking, a crew overboard, and perform a wet capsize in at least 3 knots of wind.

 #### Privileges
 A Novice rating entitles the user to sail in wind not over 7 knots in Union Bay within sight of the WAC.